Molecular gastronomy adds flair to your food at home using modern molecular cooking techniques. It turns traditional cooking on its head.

 You’ll need an iSi whipper and a fine sieve.

-- Add your chosen liquid such as water or oil into the iSi whipper.
+- Pour liquid such as water or oil into the iSi whipper.
 The liquid should be at room temperature for this method to work.

-- Add the ingredient that you want to infuse such as mint or coffee.
+- Add an ingredient to infuse like mint or coffee.

-- Seal the whipper, charge the gas and lightly swirl for 1 minute then allow to rest for 1 minute.
+- Seal the whipper, charge the gas, and lightly swirl for one minute before allowing to rest for one minute.

-- Gently release the gas from the iSi then open the cannister.
+- Gently release the gas from the iSi then open the canister.
 Pour the liquid through a sieve into a bowl.